Labruhtoory/autowhosting/README.md

 # whost-nginx

- Automated process to set up wordpress website hosting, and for web hosting in a cluster.
+ Automated process to set up wordpress website hosting on nginx, and for web hosting in an nginx cluster.